tinacms/tina.io/content/docs/forestry/migrate.md

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1670337650/tina-io/docs/forestry-migration/Screen_Shot_2022-12-06_at_10.38.10_AM.png)

+For more information on deploying Tina with Netlify, Vercel, or GitHub Pages, [see this doc](/docs/tina-cloud/connecting-site/#deploying-your-site-with-the-tinacms-admin)

 ### Step 5) Start using Tina!

 With that set, you should be able to push your config to Git and start editing on production at `<your-site-url>/admin`!